 Directing a large-scale study of community organizing efforts at school reform in six localities across the country, Warren built an innovative collaborative model with sixteen doctoral students and faculty.
 The book from that project, A Match on Dry Grass: Community Organizing as a Catalyst for School Reform (Oxford University Press), was published in September 2011.

 In addition to teaching courses on community organizing, education reform, and qualitative research methods, he mentors a large number of doctoral students who are interested in community organizing and education reform, the relationship between families, communities and schools, and the role of community activism in advancing social justice and institutional and policy change.

 As founding chairperson of a new Special Interest Group of the American Education Research Association on Community and Youth Organizing for Education Reform, Mark Warren works with a growing number of scholars to build a new field of research on the role of community organizing in education reform and to promote international scholarship on community organizing.

-Warren is also an active member of the community at the W.E.B.
-Du Bois Institute for African and African-American Research at Harvard University.
-Before coming to the University of Massachusetts, he was an associate professor of education at Harvard University and an associate professor of sociology at Fordham University, where he founded and directed the college’s service learning program.
-Mark Warren continues his involvement with college students through his membership on the board of Harvard College’s Phillips Brooks House Association, the college’s student-led community service/action network.
+Before coming to the University of Massachusetts Boston, Warren was an associate professor of education at Harvard University and an active member of the community at the W.E.B.
+Du Bois Institute for African and African-American Research.
+Prior to holding that position, he was associate professor of sociology at Fordham University, where he founded and directed the college’s service learning program.

 Please visit Mark Warren’s personal website